ALERT: Adapting Language Models to Reasoning Tasks: Abstract

 \section{Abstract}

-Current large language models can perform reasonably well on complex tasks that require step-by-step reasoning with few-shot learning. \textit{Are these models applying reasoning skills they have learnt during pre-training and reason outside of their training context, or are they simply memorizing their training corpus at finer granularity and have learnt to better understand their context? } To tease apart these possibilities, we introduce~\ourmodel, a benchmark and suite of analyses for assessing language models’ reasoning ability comparing pre-trained and finetuned models on complex tasks that require reasoning skills to solve. \ourmodel~provides a test bed to asses any language model on fine-grained reasoning skills, which spans over 20 datasets and covers 10 different reasoning skills.
-We leverage \ourmodel~ to further investigate \textit{the role of finetuning}.
-With extensive empirical analysis we find that language models learn more reasoning skills such as textual entailment, abductive reasoning, and analogical reasoning during finetuning stage compared to pretraining state.
-We also find that when language models are finetuned they tend to overfit to the prompt template, which hurts the robustness of models causing generalization problems.
+Recent advancements in large language models have enabled them to perform well on complex tasks that require step-by-step reasoning with few-shot learning.
+However, it is unclear whether these models are applying reasoning skills they have learned during pre-training, or if they are simply memorizing their training corpus at finer granularity and have learned to better understand their context.
+To address this question, we introduce~\ourmodel, a benchmark and suite of analyses for evaluating reasoning skills of language models. \ourmodel~enables comparing pre-trained and finetuned models on complex tasks that require reasoning skills to solve them.
+Our benchmark provides a test bed to assess any language model on fine-grained reasoning skills, which spans over 20 datasets and covers 10 different reasoning skills.
+To prove the efficacy of \ourmodel~we investigate \textit{the role of finetuning}.
+Our extensive empirical analysis shows that language models acquire reasoning skills such as textual entailment, abductive reasoning, and analogical reasoning during the finetuning stage compared to pretraining stage.
+Another finding is when language models are finetuned they tend to overfit to the prompt template, which hurts the robustness of models resulting in generalization problems.